Chapter 4: Diagramming Coordinating Conjunctions

 Mark walked around the block and up the ladder.

-Examples with words:
+Examples Diagrams with Words

 1. Mr. Travers teaches at the school and plays outside at recess. (compound verb)